acceleratedscience/omgui/docs/molviz.md

 ### Demo Interface

-Use the demo interface to see how to compose your URL and structure your data for each type of chart.
+Use the demo interface to see what options are available and how to compose your URL.

 http://localhost:8024/viz/mol